 10/25/2021 Afghanistan (International Christian Concern) – Afghanistan’s economy is teetering on the edge of near complete collapse.
-The country’s food shortage is having an impact on the ground already with people lining up for aid that currently can mostly give only sacks of flour and salt.
-The impact of the food shortages is hitting first and foremost with the most vulnerable being the young children.
+The country’s food shortage is having an impact on the ground already, with people lining up for aid that currently can mostly give only sacks of flour and salt.
+The impact of the food shortages is hitting first and foremost, with the most vulnerable being young children.
 These warnings were sounded by UN officials alongside calls to unfreeze funds that would go to help the Afghan population.

 “Children are going to die.
 People are going to starve.
 Things are going to get a lot worse,” Beasley said.
 “I don’t know how you don’t have millions of people, and especially children, dying at the rate we are going with the lack of funding and the collapsing of the economy.”

 “What we are predicting is coming true much faster than we anticipated.
-Kabul fell faster than anybody anticipated and the economy is falling faster than that,” Beasley continued.
+Kabul fell faster than anybody anticipated, and the economy is falling faster than that,” Beasley continued.

-The international community has been watching the Taliban regime closely as they installed their extremely hardline interim government to lead the country through what is quickly becoming cataclysmic humanitarian disaster for the region.
+The international community has been watching the Taliban regime closely as they installed their extremely hardline interim government to lead the country through what is quickly becoming a cataclysmic humanitarian disaster for the region.

-The international community cannot ignore this disaster, and especially the Christian community of Afghanistan.
+The international community cannot ignore this disaster, especially the Christian community of Afghanistan.
 The time for action is now.

 For interviews, contact Addison Parker: email@example.com